 St George’s Day, about dragons and dinosaurs.
 How mythology became paleontology.

 Voor de Nederlandse versie van dit verhaal klik hier.
 April 23rd is St George’s Day in England.
 The feast day (and in this case also the day of death) of Saint Saint George.
 The English are more English this day than you can imagine.
-Everywhere the English flag with the St George’s Cross can be… Lees verder St George’s Day, about dragons and dinosaurs.
+Everywhere the English flag with the St George’s Cross can be… Continue reading St George’s Day, about dragons and dinosaurs.
 How mythology became paleontology.